-Following the sad death of founding member Florian Schneider, here are five Kraftwerk songs you really should check out if you want to understand why the German electronic outfit are considered to be one of the most influential bands of all time...
+With the death of founding member Florian Schneider earlier in 2020, it's important to look at his legacy with the group.
+Here are five Kraftwerk songs you really should check out if you want to understand why the German electronic outfit are considered to be one of the most influential bands of all time...

 1. Autobahn (1974)

 You simply have to include Autobahn in a ‘tracks you must hear by Kraftwerk’ piece, if only because it’s nearly 23 bloody minutes long.

 Autobahn is not just ridiculous in length, it’s ridiculous in concept (yes, it’s about a motorway/freeway/autobahn) and it has ridiculous lyrics like “we travel, travel, travel down a motorway”.